-Paul wasn’t deterred by this interruption.
+Paul was not deterred by this interruption.
 He kept writing letters from Rome, and to the best of our knowledge, never gave up.

 Paul’s modern-day reputation as a teacher of truth, along with the implication he taught Jesus’ message, has no truthful foundation, yet it has become part of Christian tradition, largely because of what the author(s) wrote in Acts.
 By then, sometime around the middle to late second century, Paul’s reputation needed more credibility, so the author had Jesus’ ghost appear to Paul on the road to Damascus, which was pure fiction.
 The story of Paul becoming good friends with Yeshua’s disciples was also a fiction.
 The author even took it upon himself to shore up Paul’s credibility by having him perform a number of miracles.
 Yet Paul failed to mention these miracles, an impossible omission if they were factual.
 Paul revealed many facets of his personality in his letters, but genuine modesty definitely wasn’t one of them.

 Paul is the only New Testament author to discuss this concept of “original sin,” as further articulated by Tertullian of Carthage (AD 150-225) and Augustine of Hippo (354–430 CE.)
-It’s a nasty notion.
-People are told they’re basically bad – because they were born.
+It is a nasty notion.
+People are told they are basically bad – because they were born.
 It makes them dislike themselves, which churches know is good for business.

-If, for the sake of argument, we (modern, rational people) accept the assumption that our behavior can offend God, surely this God didn’t need Jesus’ death to forgive.
+If, for the sake of argument, we (modern, rational people) accept the assumption that our behavior can offend God, surely this God did not need Jesus’ death to forgive.
 He could be benevolent and simply say

 “you’re genuinely sorry, so I forgive you.”
-Paul, however, didn’t believe in a benevolent God, but thought of him as a rigid character who demanded a sacrifice.
+Paul, however, did not believe in a benevolent God, but thought of him as a rigid character who demanded a sacrifice.

 I think Paul misunderstood the real problem with sin.
-The true sting of sin is that it harms our fellow humans, or sometimes the perpetrator himself.
-It should be the victim who does the forgiving, because he’s vindicated, maybe compensated, and the guilty party usually promises not to repeat the offense.
+The true sting of sin is that it harms our fellow humans, or sometimes the perpetrator himself, not God.
+It should be the victim who does the forgiving, because he or she is vindicated, maybe compensated, and the guilty party usually promises not to repeat the offense.
 Wrong-doers learn from their mistakes, and society benefits.
 Paul bypassed this reparative process by professing that sin was forgiven by having faith in Christ, an unrelated third party.
 In Paul’s scheme the perpetrator may not be genuinely repentant, so a repeat offense is very likely.
-What’s more, the victim is uncompensated.
+What is more, the victim is uncompensated.

 To pass on the responsibility of dealing with sin by having faith in Jesus is, in fact, a badly deficient way of sorting out social problems. (http://www.youtube.com/watch?v=HA55jGyq2C8).